Aidan Gillen: Screen

 In 2012, he played CIA operative Bill Wilson (the character's name is from the novelisation; his name is not directly said in the film's script) in The Dark Knight Rises, his first role in a major Hollywood film.
 Gillen said he enjoyed playing the role, but preferred low-budget lead roles to blockbuster bit-parts.
 Gillen's character was particularly noted by some Internet circles for his delivery of supposedly awkward dialogue in the film's opening plane scene, especially by users of 4chan's /tv/ board.
 Thus, he subsequently became the subject of an Internet meme popular among /tv/ users known as "Baneposting", which references the dialogue between Wilson and Tom Hardy's character Bane in said scene.
 The same year, Gillen also starred in the British spy-drama Shadow Dancer, and was announced as the new host of the music show Other Voices.

 He starred in the BBC five-part thriller Mayday in 2013, and the Irish comedy-drama film Calvary the following year.
 He shared a Screen Actors Guild Award nomination with the cast of Game of Thrones for Outstanding Performance by an Ensemble in a Drama Series.
 Gillen also starred in the short film Ekki Múkk, created for the Valtari Mystery Film Experiment by Icelandic band Sigur Rós, as well as Janson in the second film, The Scorch Trials, and third film, Maze Runner: The Death Cure, in the Maze Runner trilogy.

 Gillen played Queen's manager John Reid in the biopic Bohemian Rhapsody, which was released on 2 November 2018.
 He starred as Aidan in the short film titled I Didn't...I Wasn't...I Amn't, written and directed by Irish actress Laoisa Sexton.

 He starred in The History Channel's two-season series Project Blue Book from 2019 to 2020.
 Gillen played Dr. J. Allen Hynek, a brilliant and underappreciated college professor who is recruited by the U.S. Air Force to spearhead an operation named Project Blue Book.
 He is joined by his partner Air Force Capt.
 Michael Quinn as they investigate UFO sightings around the country.

+Gillen co-wrote the script of and starred in Jamie Thraves' fourth feature film, Pickups (2017).
+This was the third collaboration with Thraves.

+He plays Frank Kinsella, a member of a prominent Irish crime family in the RTÉ One crime drama Kin (2021–2023).

 Personal life

 Gillen resides in his native Dublin.
 He met Olivia O'Flanagan when they were teenagers.
-They have two children: Berry (b.
-March 1997) and Joe (b.
-October 2000).
-They married in 2001 and separated in 2015.
+They have two children.
+They married in 2001 and separated in 2005.

-As of 2020 Gillen has been in a relationship with singer Camille O'Sullivan since 2017.
+As of 2020 Gillen has been in a relationship with singer Camille O'Sullivan since 2014.